montest/montest.github.io/_posts/2023-03-16-StochasticMethodsForOptimQuantifWithPyTorchPart1.md

 PyTorch Implementation
 =======

 Using the numpy code version written above, we can easily implement the Lloyd algorithm in PyTorch.
-The main difference is the usage of `torch.no_grad()` in order to make sure we don't accumulate the gradients in the tensors and before applying the fixed point iterator, we send the centroids and the samples to the chose device: `cpu` or `cuda`.
+The main difference is the usage of `torch.no_grad()` in order to make sure we don't accumulate the gradients in the tensors and before applying the fixed point iterator, we send the centroids and the samples to the chosen device: `cpu` or `cuda`.

 As above, `lloyd_method_dim_1_pytorch` applies `nbr_iter` iterations of the fixed point function in order to build an optimal quantizer of a gaussian random variable where you can select `N` the size of the optimal quantizer, `M` the number of sample you want to generate.